ENVT4421 Fundamentals of Environmental Management

 |Semester 2||UWA (Perth)||Face to face|

 - This unit introduces students to the underlying concepts and practice of environmental planning and management.
-The unit traces the emergence of environmental planning in Australian and international contexts, and critically reflects on the economic, social and political forces shaping planning and management practice.
-Students are then introduced to the process of plan making and strategies for environmental management.
-This includes an introduction to core concepts and techniques including environmental impact assessment (EIA), adaptive management, bioregionalism and other models and methods of environmental management.
-Classes provide a conceptual and applied background from which students conduct independent study on a variety of topics concerning environmental planning and management.
+The unit traces the emergence of environmental planning in Australian and international contexts, and critically reflects on the economic, social and regulatory forces shaping planning and management practice.
+Students are then introduced to the process of planning and strategies for environmental management.
+This includes an introduction to core concepts and techniques including environmental impact assessment (EIA), adaptive management, community based natural resource management and other models and methods of environmental management.
+Classes provide a conceptual and applied background from which students conduct independent research on a variety of topics concerning environmental planning and management.

-- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, bioregional planning, community engagement and adaptive management; and (4) develop an environmental management plan for a selected urban or rural location.
+- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social, cultural and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, community engagement and adaptive management; and (4) develop a scenario analysis into environmental decision making.

-- Indicative assessments in this unit are as follows: (1) an essay on a contemporary issue in environmental management; (2) a critique of an approach to an environmental management plan; and (3) an environmental management plan.
+- Indicative assessments in this unit are as follows: (1) a critique of environmental impact assessment frameworks; (2) a scenario analysis for a chosen natural resource management topic; and (3) a reflective diary on community.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.